 Data tampering e.g., spoofing can also affect the quality and integrity of the positioning services provided by 5GS.
 For instance, the interface between 5GS and a GNSS Corrections Network (need for RTK, PPP-RTK, etc.) may be vulnerable to malicious attacks.
 The situation here is similar to the GNSS Data Channel tampering described in section 9.3.1.1.3 but applicable to another type of data transmission channel.

+I think we need distinguish and clarify 1) spoofing between 5GS and GNSS Network with 2) data transmission inside 5GS from LMF to UE.

 9.3.1.1.3 External feared events

-Satellite feared events
+Satellite feared events(degrade of header)

-Satellites can suffer HW failures and therefore enter into a mode in which they cannot broadcast a signal altogether for a period of time or permanently, depending on the magnitude of the issue.
+Satellites can suffer HW failures and therefore enter into a mode in which they cannot broadcast a signal altogether (so less number of satellites is a external feared event or feared event impacting the provider?)for a period of time or permanently, depending on the magnitude of the issue.
 In situations like this the health of the GNSS satellite(s) and the signal(s) must be communicated to the UE in real-time.
 This is achieved by using flags in the message broadcast by SBAS systems or directly by the affected GNSS constellation.
-Alternatively, the GNSS-RealTimeIntegrity IE can be used in UE-based mode.
+Alternatively, the GNSS-RealTimeIntegrity (in my understanding this IE is used as correction data)IE can be used in UE-based mode.
 This is the most basic form of integrity capability included in LPP protocol.

 Atmospheric feared events